tn5993/minio-boshrelease/README.md

 bosh upload release
 ```

-## 4. Create manifest from Example
+## 4. Create manifest from examples files in `manifests`

-Copy a manifest in the `manifest/` directory and replace the
+Copy a manifest in the `manifests/` directory and replace the
 `director_uuid` field with the one from your BOSH director.

 The UUID to put in the manifest can be found with: